FloSchuberth/cSEM/CONTRIBUTING.md

 ### Structure

-The package structure is best understood with reference to a (hierachically organized) company.
+The package structure is best understood with reference to a (hierarchically organized) company.
 In analogy to company departments, two separate “function departments” exist:

   - **Estimation functions**
   - **Postestimation functions**

-Each department is hierachically structured.
-All functions that do not belong to one of the departements are considered **utility functions**.
+Each department is hierarchically structured.
+All functions that do not belong to one of the departments are considered **utility functions**.
-To stay in the picture, they are best understood as external consultants in charge of one specific task that is not meaningfully classified as beloning to one of the two departements.
+To stay in the picture, they are best understood as external consultants in charge of one specific task that is not meaningfully classified as belonging to one of the two departments.

 #### Estimation functions:

-Estimation functions are all functions involed in the estimation/calculation of the quantities of the measurement and the path model.
+Estimation functions are all functions involved in the estimation/calculation of the quantities of the measurement and the path model.
 There are: